 The Lean Startup Stack: Free Software Products for Bootstrapping Startups

 After starting multiple startups, I learned that I can almost always accomplish what I want for free or dirt cheap.
-Staying extra lean comes in handy while my projects are in the pre-Seed stage when expenses are coming directly out of my pocket.
+Following the lean startup methodology and bootstrapping are crucial while my projects are in the pre-Seed stage when expenses are coming directly out of my pocket.
 Trimming unnecessary expenses is especially important right now for many early-stage startups as the pandemic continues to wreak havoc.

 The Lean Startup Stack came together throughout the past two months, as my clients at siliconCFO responded to the COVID-19 pandemic by cutting as many costs as they could.
 The resources in the Stack are able to directly replace many expensive software options and have freed-up thousands of dollars in my clients’ budgets.